Aejkatappaja/phone-corp/README.md

 ## 💬 &nbsp; About

-This is an exercise from the Tipsi interview process for Junior full-stack developers.</br>
+This is an exercise from a company interview process for Junior full-stack developers apply.</br>
 The goal of this exercise is to create a backend module for a phone company</br> to list products and create orders from them.

 ## ⚙️ &nbsp; Tech Stack